Successful SEO Marketing Starts With The Right Keywords

 There are all kinds of tools, both free and paid, that can help you with SEO keyword research.
 I usually recommend starting with Google’s free tools, such as Google Keyword Planner, which is part of Google AdWords, and Google Search Console, which is formerly known as Google Webmaster Tool.
 Google Keyword Planner provides all kinds of real-time data about keywords.
 You can see how often keywords are searched and get new ideas for keywords so that you can plan and make decisions.
 Google Search Console provides data about your site specifically.

-As part of our live and online training classes, I use the above mentioned Google tools and also a number of other free, freemium and paid tools for the keyword research portion of the class.
-I’m currently beta-testing a pretty cool tool call Twinword and I can also recommend SEMRush and KWFinder.
+As part of our live and online training classes, I use the above mentioned Google tools and also a number of other free, freemium, and paid tools for the keyword research portion of the class.
+Two of my favorite tools are SE Ranking and SEMRush.
 There are many other tools available on the market today; make sure to find the tool that best fits your needs and budget.

 Researching and Selecting the Initial List of Target SEO Keywords